Applies to G Suite, G Suite Essentials, and other paid subscriptions in your Google Admin console.

-If your business has 50 or more employees, you might qualify to pay for your Google service subscription using an invoiced billing account.
+If your business meets certain eligibility requirements, you might qualify to pay for your Google service subscription using an invoiced billing account.
 With an invoiced account, you receive an invoice each month for your subscription.
-You then initiate your own payments either by check or wire transfer.
+You initiate your payment based on the instructions shown on the first page of the invoice.

-To inquire about an invoiced billing account, contact G Suite support.
+To inquire about an invoiced billing account, contact a Google sales representative.

 How an invoiced account works

-For details, see Send and verify payments for an invoiced account.
+For details, see Make and verify payments for an invoiced account.

 To make sure you always receive your invoices, keep your contact addresses up to date in your Admin console.
 For details, see Update your invoice delivery addresses.

 Note: European Union (EU) customers who have individual (non-business) accounts don’t receive email invoices.
 These customers can view transactions and download and print invoices and transactions in the Admin console.